NREL/ResStock/docs/technical_reference_guide/README.md

 docker run --rm -it -v $(pwd):/workspace mfisherman/texlive-full /bin/bash
 ```

-4. Go to the workspace
+4. Go to the workspace folder

 ```
-cd workspace
+cd ../workspace
 ```

 6. Create a _build directory for the output of `pdflatex` to be stored.